 Top SEO trends for 2017

-Earlier this year we posted about how SEO had changed in 2016, and now we’re back with a round up of the top SEO trends for 2017, that will give you an even better understanding of the changing landscape of search engine optimisation.
+Earlier this year we posted about how SEO had changed in 2016, and now we’re back with a round up of the top SEO trends for 2017, that will give you an even better understanding of the changing landscape of SEO and current SEO trends.

 One of the most difficult things about Search Engine Optimisation (SEO) is that it is constantly changing.
 Because search engines continually to improve their algorithms to deliver better results, the techniques used to get your website ranking higher also need to evolve.